What support is available?

 - Information on Disabled Students' Allowance

-For more in-depth queries such as a change in requirements or a review of adjustments you should book an appointment with your Adviser.
+For more in-depth queries such as a change in requirements or a review of adjustments you should book an appointment with your Practitioner.